 The FinOps approach is gaining popularity in cloud computing, particularly in Microsoft Azure.
 FinOps is a portmanteau of finance and DevOps, that combines financial management, cloud governance, and cloud cost optimisation.
-FinOps helps organisations manage and optimise their cloud costs while still meeting their technical and business objectives.
+FinOps enables organisations to manage and optimise their cloud costs while still meeting their technical and business objectives.
 This ensures that organisations get the most out of their cloud investments.

 Main FinOps enabling features in Azure

-Azure Cost Analysis provides a comprehensive cost management solution, allowing organisations to have visibility into their cloud spending.
+Azure Cost Analysis provides a comprehensive Azure cost management solution, allowing organisations to have visibility into their cloud spending.
 Azure Cost can be tracked, analysed, and optimised using the cost management tool.

 Tags can be applied to resource groups and resources within them by defining custom policies, such as Inherit tags from the subscription.

-Once all the resources are tagged you can use Cost analysis to view the real-time cost based on Scope, View, Time and select one or more tags.
+Once all the cloud resources are tagged you can use Cost analysis to view the real-time cost based on Scope, View, Time and select one or more tags.

 Based on the values selected in Cost analysis we can generate cost reports and export them to storage accounts.
 The report data can be integrated with other systems like Power BI.

 By scheduling exports, you can automatically publish raw cost data to a storage account on a daily, weekly, or monthly basis.